In the Dark (Grateful Dead album): Production

-In the Dark was recorded between January 6 and 13, 1987 at Marin Veterans Memorial Auditorium, San Rafael, California, with production by Jerry Garcia and John Cutler.
-Most of the songs had been played by the Dead since 1982 or 1983, which gave them a five-year edge on perfecting them for the album.
+In the Dark was recorded between January 6 and 13, 1987, at Marin Veterans Memorial Auditorium, San Rafael, California, with production by Jerry Garcia and John Cutler.
+Most of the songs had been played by the Dead since 1982 or 1983.
 After the critically panned Go to Heaven, which contained songs that were mostly under a year old, the maturity of In the Dark was significantly more appreciated.

-Since the band had been playing the songs for some time, they decided to record the baseline tracks for the album in a darkened theater ("In the Dark") that was empty (no audience), on a stage with the same lighting as they would use on tour (just to have the band perform in a more comfortable, familiar setting).
+Since the band had been playing the songs for some time, they decided to record basic tracks for the album in a darkened theater ("In the Dark") with no audience, on a stage with the same lighting as they would use on tour all to have the band perform in a more comfortable, familiar setting.
 The idea was to capture the "feel" they had for the songs as if they were playing them to a live audience.

 Drummer Bill Kreutzmann reminisced, "We ran all the electric instruments through amplifiers in the basement, in isolation rooms, and kept the drums bright and loud on stage.
 Everything was fed to a recording truck parked outside the venue.
 Everybody played their parts in real time, together.
 When we took breaks, we'd go into the wings by the stage door and sit there and talk about what we'd just done.
 Talking about the music, then going right out to play the music, then talking about it some more was something that we really should've done more often — the analysis served the songs and the camaraderie served the band.
 It really put us in a good spot."

-They then brought these recorded tracks to the studio and, if needed, "cleaned" them up, overdubbing them or redoing a guitar, vocal, keyboard, or drum track in the studio using the same riffs they used on the stage recording.
+They then brought these recorded tracks to the studio and, if needed, made additional overdub recordings to fix minor problems with instrumental or vocal parts.

 Garcia spoke about the recording in an interview; "Marin Vets turns out to be an incredibly nice room to record in.
 There's something about the formal atmosphere in there that makes us work.
 When we set up at Front Street to work, a lot of times we just sort of dissolve into hanging out.
 Going in Marin Vets without an audience and playing just to ourselves was in the nature of an experiment..."

+Release

 In the Dark was released on CD in 1987 by Arista Records before being re-released in 2000 by BMG International.
 It was then remastered, expanded, and released with new cover art as part of the Beyond Description (1973–1989) 12-CD box set in October 2004.
 The remastered version was later released separately on CD, on April 11, 2006, by Rhino Records.